ANTIQUE STOVE HOSPITAL

 2. Stove lessons.
 If you buy a stove from us , we will gladly hook it up in our showroom and teach you how to run it.
 We do charge a small fee for this since we need to do set up, get stove pipe, fuel, etc. It is a fine way to eliminate most of the questions folks have when they get home and actually plan to use the stove.
 Bring some "fixins" and try cooking on your new stove.
 The fee is $75.00 for this service which covers the time of the technician and fuel etc.

 4. We are building a large addition to our shop.
-It will house a Goff wheelabrator and large generator.
+It will house a Goff shot blast machine and large generator.
 This will speed up our business and result in an even better product.
-Currently we cannot sand blast below freezing but with a wheelabrator there is no problem.
-It will also eliminate all dust leaving the shop and be more friendly to the local environment.
+Currently we cannot sand blast below freezing but with this machine there is no problem rain/shine cold or warm.
+It will also eliminate all dust leaving our facility and be more friendly to the local environment and ourselves!

 Buying Your Own Stove

 Be careful!
 I paid way too much for the first few stoves that I bought.
 Now I often walk away and pass the stove by.
 Here are some good things to keep in mind when buying a stove.

 1. Stoves on Ebay and Craigslist are usually MULTIPLES of the actual value.
 I often see stoves advertised for more than we sell them for when they are restored.